nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

     path: "<pv host path>"
 ```

-#### 4.2.3.3 Persistent Volume awsElasticBlockStore
+##### 4.2.3.2.2 Persistent Volume awsElasticBlockStore
-An awsElasticBlockStore PV mounts an AWS EBS volume into our pod.
+An "awsElasticBlockStore" PV mounts an AWS EBS volume into our pod.
 It offers and easy way of backup and keep the informaton even if the Node is deleted.
-This volume is only recommended for production environment in a single Node scenario, since the awsElasticBlockStore could be attached only to one single instance at a time.
+This volume is only recommended for production environment in a single Node instance scenario, since the "awsElasticBlockStore" could be attached only to one single instance at a time.
-- First, we need to create an  Elastic Block Store Volume from the AWS console, then attach it to the Cluster Node instance, setting "/dev/xvdf" on the device property.
+- First, we need to create an  Elastic Block Store Volume from the AWS console, then attach it to the Cluster Node instance, filling "/dev/xvdf" on the device property.
-- Once the volume is created, copy the id and create a PV template and save it to a "yaml" file **(reference Data: 3.5, 3.6, 3.7, 3.8, 3.9, 3.10)**:
+- Once the volume is created, copy the ID, then create a PV manifest and save it to a "yaml" file **(reference Data: 3.5, 3.6, 3.7, 3.8, 3.9, 3.10)**:
 ``` yaml
 apiVersion: v1
 kind: PersistentVolume